joe7575/nanobasic-mod/manual.md

 The ON statement is used to branch to a specified line number based on the value of the expression.
 The expression must be an integer value.

-For example, if the value is three, the program branches to line3.
+For example, if the value is three, the program branches to the line number given as the third item in the list (line3).

 In the ON...GOSUB statement, each line number in the list must be' the first line number of a subroutine.